Short term unpredictability of high Reynolds number turbulence --- rough dependence on initial data: High Reynolds number turbulence --- rough dependence on initial data

 \section{High Reynolds number turbulence --- rough dependence on initial data}

-Turbulent motion of fluids is quite accurately modeled by the so-called Navier-Stokes equations.
-The phase space of the dynamics of Navier-Stokes equations has to be infinite dimensional.
+Turbulent motion of fluids is modeled by the so-called Navier-Stokes equations.
+The phase space of the dynamics of Navier-Stokes equations is infinite dimensional.
 The well known such a phase space is the Sobolev space of divergence free fields, $H^n(\mathbb{R}^d)$ ($d=2,3$) which contains functions that are square-integrable and so are their derivatives up to $n$-th order.
 When $n > \frac{d}{2} +1$ ($d=2,3$), for any initial condition in such a phase space, it is known \cite{Kat72} \cite{Kat75} that there is a (short) time $T>0$ depending on the norm of the initial condition, such that the corresponding solution (orbit) of Navier-Stokes equations (and Euler equations) exists on [$0,T$].
 Such an orbit is continuous in time $t$ and its initial condition.
-As $Re \ra \infty$, the solution of Navier-Stokes equations converges to that of the Euler equation.
-In $2$ dimensions ($d=2$), the existence time $T$ is infinite, while in $3$ dimensions ($d=3$), global existence is still an open problem.
+As the Reynolds number $Re \ra \infty$, the solution of Navier-Stokes equations converges to that of the Euler equation.
+In two dimensions ($d=2$), the existence time $T$ is infinite, while in three dimensions ($d=3$), global existence is still an open problem.
 The above claims apply also to spatially periodic domain $\mathbb{T}^d$ in stead of $\mathbb{R}^d$.

-One can define a solution map inside the phase space by mapping the initial condition to the solution's value at time $t$.
+One can define a solution map in the phase space by mapping the initial condition to the solution's value at time $t$.
 The solution map for Euler equations ($d=2,3$) is continuous, but nowhere uniformly continuous, and more importantly nowhere differentiable \cite{Inc12}.
-Then it is natural to expect that the norm of the derivative of the solution map for Navier-Stokes equations approaches infinity everywhere as the Reynolds number approaches infinity.
+Then it is natural to expect that the norm of the derivative of the solution map for Navier-Stokes equations approaches infinity as the Reynolds number approaches infinity.
 Under Euler dynamics, any small perturbation of the initial condition can potentially reach substantial amount instantly.
 It is natural to expect that under high Reynolds number Navier-Stokes dynamics, small perturbation of the initial condition can potentially reach substantial amount in a very short time (the larger Reynolds number, the shorter).
 We call this phenomenon ``rough dependence on initial data''.
 Such rough dependence on initial data naturally leads to the violent fully developed turbulence as observed in experiments.
 One can try to estimate the size of the derivative of the solution map for Navier-Stokes equations.
 The Navier-Stokes equations are given by

 where $u$ is the $d$-dimensional fluid velocity ($d=2,3$), $p$ is the fluid pressure, and $Re$ is the Reynolds number.
 Setting the Reynolds number to infinity $Re = \infty$, the Navier-Stokes equations (\ref{NS}) reduces to the Euler equations